kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 on it and using the defined SDKs and lower level host capabilities APIs will be able to access private registries too.
 This is because PolicyServers expose that functionality through the defined policy SDKs and lower level host capability API.
-This is the case for example in policies that verify signatures of container images.
+This is the case, for example, in policies that verify signatures of container images.

 To achieve this, we will create a Secret containing the private registry